On the tractability of optimization problems on H-graphs: H -graphs have logarithmic boolean-width

+The following is immediate. \begin{corollary} Let $H$ be a graph.
+Every $H$-graph has mim-width at most $\max \{1, 2\|H\|\}$. \end{corollary}

-For the definition of boolean-width, we also get: \begin{corollary} Let $H$ be a graph.
-Every $n$-vertex $H$-graph with $n\geq 2$ has boolean-width at most $2\|H\| \cdot \log n$. \end{corollary} By choosing $H$ to be a single or double edge, we recover the results of \cite{BELMONTE201354} on the boolean-width of interval and circular-arc graphs, respectively, as special cases of \autoref{boollog}.
+From the definition of boolean-width, we also get the next result. \begin{corollary} Let $H$ be a graph.
+Every $n$-vertex $H$-graph with $n\geq 2$ has boolean-width at most \end{corollary} By choosing $H$ to be a single or double edge, we recover the results of \cite{BELMONTE201354} on the boolean-width of interval and circular-arc graphs, respectively, as special cases of \autoref{boollog}.
 As proven in the same paper, there is a infinite family of interval graphs with boolean-width $\Omega(\log n)$.
-Observe that unless $H$ is edgeless (in which case $H$-graphs are disjoint unions of cliques), every interval graph is an $H$-graph.
+Apart of the degenerate case where $H$ is edgeless (in which case $H$-graphs are disjoint unions of cliques), every interval graph is an $H$-graph.
 This shows that the bound in \autoref{boollog} is tight up to a constant factor.

 We now provide algorithmic applications of our results.
 Boolean-width has been used \cite{BUIXUAN20115187} to design parameterized algorithms for the problems \textsc{Maximum Weight Independent Set} and \textsc{Minimum Weight Dominating Set}.
-Later, invariants of the form $\nec_d$ were used in \cite{BUIXUAN201366} as parameters of FPT algorithms for a vast class of problems, called \emph{LC-VSP} problems, that include fundamental problems as \textsc{Independent Set}, \textsc{Independent Dominating Set}, \textsc{Total Dominating Set}, \textsc{Induced Matching}, and many others (see \cite{BUIXUAN201366}).
+Later, invariants related to neighborhood equivalence were used in \cite{BUIXUAN201366} as parameters of FPT algorithms for the vast class of locally checkable vertex subset and vertex partitioning problems (\emph{\textsf{LC-VSP}} problems), defined as follows.

+\begin{definition}[\cite{BUIXUAN201366}] Let $\sigma$ and $\rho$ be finite or co-finite subsets of natural numbers.
+A subset $S$ of vertices of a graph $G$ is a \emph{$(\sigma, \rho)$-set} of G if

+A computational problem is \emph{\textsf{LC-VSP}} if it consists in finding a minimum or maximum $(\sigma, \rho)$-set in an input graph, for some $\sigma$ and $\rho$ as above. \end{definition}

+The class of \textsf{LC-VSP} problems include fundamental problems as \textsc{Independent Set}, \textsc{Independent Dominating Set}, \textsc{Total Dominating Set}, and \textsc{Induced Matching}.
+We refer to \cite{BUIXUAN201366} for several other examples of classic computational problems expressed as \textsf{LC-VSP} problems.
 The main result of \cite{BUIXUAN201366} is the following.
+While its original statement deals with the relation of $d$-neighborhood equivalence (an extension of the notion defined in \autoref{def:equiv}), we state it here in terms of mim-width using the direct connection between these two notions given in~\cite[Lemma~2]{BELMONTE201354}.